cutthroat78/sionnach.xyz/content/pulseaudio.md

 2. ```pacmd load-module module-remap-source source_name=mono master={INSERT SOURCE NAME HERE} master_channel_map=front-left,front-right channel_map=mono,mono```
   - This will create a virtual mono input that uses both channels for the one channel from the stereo input that we specified

-#### Make A Virtual Input Source That Is Mono Using The Left or Right Channel Of An (Hardware) Input That Is Stereo
+#### Make A Virtual Input Source That Is Mono Using Only The Left or Right Channel Of An (Hardware) Input That Is Stereo

 I have tested this and I couldn't get it working for me